News and Technology

 - Next, we will remove all outlet covers and sand down the wall, wiping away any dust or debris with a wet cloth and then mark a centerline halfway between you countertop and cabinets using a pencil.

-- This is the tricky part, we will apply a thin layer of tile adhesive or mortar on the wall using a trowel, beginning at the center line and working outwards.
+- We will apply a thin layer of tile adhesive or mortar on the wall using a trowel, beginning at the centerline and working outwards.

 - Then we set the tiles, beginning with the bottom row and working out from the center.